-For the best views of Lago Federa and Hershey’s-kiss-shaped Becco di Mezzodì, head to the lakeshore and follow the western shore around the lake to Rifugio Croda da Lago (also called Rifugio Palmieri).
+For the best views of Lago Federa and Hershey’s-kiss-shaped Becco di Mezzodì, head to the the northern tip of the lake.
+Follow the western shore around the lake to Rifugio Croda da Lago (also called Rifugio Palmieri).

 Rifugio Croda da Lago G. Palmieri to Forcella Ambrizzola (45 minutes)